-Weddings generally feature sit-down dinners or buffets, so I loved this top from Shade Hotel in Manhattan Beach, CA: Create tapas stations and unique canapés, which may be cost conscious and fulfilling and memorable!
-Plus, it is so much fun to sample various foods, especially when it’s international cuisines.
+Weddings generally feature sit-down dinners or buffets, so I loved this top from Shade Hotel in Manhattan Beach, CA: Create tapas stations and unique canapés, which may be cost-conscious and fulfilling, and memorable!
+Plus, it is so much fun to sample various foods, especially when it’s international cuisine.

 When I read this tip, I thought to myself, this is such a good point!
-During the royal wedding it was often mentioned that the couple received handsome pieces of China for their collection, and you should be no exception!
-Fine metalware retailer Beatriz Ballrecommends that for their wedding registries and gifts, although it is a very understandable temptation, young couples resist getting everyday things they will probably eventually will have to buy anyway.
+During the royal wedding, it was often mentioned that the couple received handsome pieces of China for their collection.
+You should be no exception!
+Fine metalware retailer Beatriz Ball recommends that for their wedding registries and gifts, although it is a very understandable temptation, young couples resist getting everyday things they will probably eventually have to buy anyway.
 She says, “Bridal registries should be mostly for things that are forever, and that one would never buy under normal circumstances.
-Most couples would never buy nice china, crystal, flatware or serving pieces ever again, and I do not know of a bride that, although she may not use her fine things very often, is not happy she acquired them for her wedding and always enjoys using them for those special occasions and for family tradition.”
+Most couples would never buy nice china, crystal, flatware, or serving pieces ever again, and I do not know of a bride that, although she may not use her fine things very often, is not happy she acquired them for her wedding and always enjoys using them for those special occasions and family tradition.”

 Make Your Day a Holiday

 This is a good tip for those on a strict budget!
-Tammy James of Bethel Inn Resort in Maine says to plan your wedding around the holidays from Thanksgiving to the New Year’s Day.
-Most reception venues, especially resorts and even churches, are already decorated for the holidays so you can save on floral costs.”
+Tammy James of Bethel Inn Resort in Maine says to plan your wedding around the holidays from Thanksgiving to New Year’s Day.
+Most reception venues, especially resorts and even churches, decorate for the holidays.
+This helps save on floral costs.

 Get a Sugar High

 The older I get, the more I realize how valuable it is to tackle those sometimes uncomfortable topics we’d rather avoid, like money or raising kids.
 Tabitha Johnson, Ph.D., LMFT, states that premarital counseling is a MUST.
-Keep in mind that the wedding is a day, but your marriage is a lifetime (or at least, most hope it will be).
-Make sure you put some resources towards getting ready for the marriage itself, not just on making sure your wedding day is picture perfect.
-There are several research-based programs that have demonstrated significant results for couples who complete a premarital program (compared to couples who don’t), including improved communication, improved conflict resolution, and greater marital satisfaction.
+Keep in mind that the wedding is a day.
+Your marriage is a lifetime (or at least, most hope it will be).
+Make sure you put some resources towards getting ready for the marriage itself, not just on making sure your wedding day is picture-perfect.
+Several research-based programs have demonstrated significant results for couples who complete a pre-marital program (compared to couples who don’t).
+These include improved communication, improved conflict resolution, and greater marital satisfaction.